 - Calculate marketplace premium tax credits based on the cost of a gold-level plan (80% actuarial level) instead of a silver-plan (70% actuarial level).

 Advance healthcare cost containment by tackling anti-competitive medical provider consolidation and abusive hospital and drug pricing

-- Block hospital mergers and acquisitions that are likely to increase patient costs while not improving medical quality or outcomes.
-Ensure vertical integration between hospitals and physicians is done to improve patient outcomes, not to bolster profits and market power.
+- Block hospital mergers and acquisitions and ensure vertical integration between hospitals and physicians is done to improve patient outcomes, not to bolster profits and market power.

-- Block anti-competitive hospital contracting practices with insurance companies, such as large hospital chains using their market power to force insurance companies to include certain high-cost providers in their networks.
+- Prohibit anti-competitive hospital contracting practices with insurance companies, such as large hospital chains using their market power to force insurance companies to include certain high-cost providers in their networks.

-- Stop abusive hospital pricing by banning predatory billing practices that are not disclosed and justified.
+- Ban predatory billing practices that are not disclosed and justified.

 - Create a cost commission to set reasonable hospital reimbursement rates based on quality and outcomes.

-- Establish a national program that would provide partial wage replacement for small business owners, employees and the self-employed to access parental leave or to handle serious health conditions for themselves and family members.
+- Establish a national program that would provide partial wage replacement for small business owners, employees and the self-employed to access paid family and medical leave.

-- Advance Clean Slate policies federally and in states to ensure that small businesses can tap into an underutilized workforce comprised of justice-impacted individuals who have remained crime-free for a period of time for non-sexual and non-violent crimes.
+- Advance Clean Slate policies to ensure that small businesses can tap into an underutilized workforce composed of justice-impacted individuals who have remained crime-free for non-sexual and non-violent crimes.

 - Include immigrants and justice impacted individuals in any effort to reauthorize the Workforce Innovation and Opportunity Act (WIOA).